-He sourced and led M12’s investment in Arkose Labs where he serves as a Board Director, and co-led M12’s investments in Pachyderm—the fund’s first investment in open source software—and SuperAwesome, which was subsequently acquired by Epic Games.
+He sourced and led M12’s investment in Arkose Labs where he serves as a board director, and co-led M12’s investments in Pachyderm—the fund’s first investment in open source software—and SuperAwesome, which was subsequently acquired by Epic Games.
 James has also contributed to investments in Applied Intuition, Bakkt, Go1, Incorta, Innovaccer, Syntiant, and Skedulo; and manages M12’s growth stage investments in existing portfolio companies.

-Previously, he was an investor with FTV Capital, a growth equity fund with ~$4B of assets under management.
+Previously, he was an investor with FTV Capital, a growth equity fund with $4B of assets under management.
 There, he sourced and executed on multi-stage investments in enterprise technology and services, including deals in cybersecurity, marketing technology, HR technology and DevOps.

 James began his career at Jefferies TMT group, where he focused on M&A, debt, and equity transactions for software and internet companies.